mtanghu/LEAP/README.md

 $$

 ## Model Structure
 Because this is a causal language model, the code follows the structure/ordering of [MegatronLM](https://arxiv.org/pdf/1909.08053.pdf) by Shoeybi, Patwary & Puri et al. 2020.
-Standard practices like learned positional embeddings ([Radford et al. 2018)](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) and weight tying ([Press & Wolf 2017](https://arxiv.org/abs/1608.05859v3)) are also used.
+Standard practices like learned positional embeddings ([Radford et al. 2018)](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf), weight tying ([Press & Wolf 2017](https://arxiv.org/abs/1608.05859v3)) and label smoothing of .1 ([Muller, Kornblith & Hinton 2019](https://proceedings.neurips.cc/paper/2019/hash/f1748d6b0fd9d439f71450117eba2725-Abstract.html), [Viswani et al. 2017(https://arxiv.org/abs/1706.03762)]) are also used.

 ### Causal Convolution
 An attempt was made to try to model local contexts better (since the Additive Attention mechanism only models global sequence information) using a "causal convolutional layer" somewhat inspired by [CNN Is All You Need](https://arxiv.org/abs/1712.09662) by Qimeng Chen & Ren Wu 2017.
 Though it didn't seem to improve performance (surprisingly?) so the description will be brief.